talon-one/talon_go/docs/CustomEffectProps.md

 `func (o *CustomEffectProps) SetName(v string)`

 SetName gets a reference to the given string and assigns it to the Name field.

+### GetCartItemPosition

+`func (o *CustomEffectProps) GetCartItemPosition() float32`

+GetCartItemPosition returns the CartItemPosition field if non-nil, zero value otherwise.

+### GetCartItemPositionOk

+`func (o *CustomEffectProps) GetCartItemPositionOk() (float32, bool)`

+GetCartItemPositionOk returns a tuple with the CartItemPosition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCartItemPosition

+`func (o *CustomEffectProps) HasCartItemPosition() bool`

+HasCartItemPosition returns a boolean if a field has been set.

+### SetCartItemPosition

+`func (o *CustomEffectProps) SetCartItemPosition(v float32)`

+SetCartItemPosition gets a reference to the given float32 and assigns it to the CartItemPosition field.

+### GetCartItemSubPosition

+`func (o *CustomEffectProps) GetCartItemSubPosition() float32`

+GetCartItemSubPosition returns the CartItemSubPosition field if non-nil, zero value otherwise.

+### GetCartItemSubPositionOk

+`func (o *CustomEffectProps) GetCartItemSubPositionOk() (float32, bool)`

+GetCartItemSubPositionOk returns a tuple with the CartItemSubPosition field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCartItemSubPosition

+`func (o *CustomEffectProps) HasCartItemSubPosition() bool`

+HasCartItemSubPosition returns a boolean if a field has been set.

+### SetCartItemSubPosition

+`func (o *CustomEffectProps) SetCartItemSubPosition(v float32)`

+SetCartItemSubPosition gets a reference to the given float32 and assigns it to the CartItemSubPosition field.

+### GetBundleIndex

+`func (o *CustomEffectProps) GetBundleIndex() int32`

+GetBundleIndex returns the BundleIndex field if non-nil, zero value otherwise.

+### GetBundleIndexOk

+`func (o *CustomEffectProps) GetBundleIndexOk() (int32, bool)`

+GetBundleIndexOk returns a tuple with the BundleIndex field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasBundleIndex

+`func (o *CustomEffectProps) HasBundleIndex() bool`

+HasBundleIndex returns a boolean if a field has been set.

+### SetBundleIndex

+`func (o *CustomEffectProps) SetBundleIndex(v int32)`

+SetBundleIndex gets a reference to the given int32 and assigns it to the BundleIndex field.

+### GetBundleName

+`func (o *CustomEffectProps) GetBundleName() string`

+GetBundleName returns the BundleName field if non-nil, zero value otherwise.

+### GetBundleNameOk

+`func (o *CustomEffectProps) GetBundleNameOk() (string, bool)`

+GetBundleNameOk returns a tuple with the BundleName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasBundleName

+`func (o *CustomEffectProps) HasBundleName() bool`

+HasBundleName returns a boolean if a field has been set.

+### SetBundleName

+`func (o *CustomEffectProps) SetBundleName(v string)`

+SetBundleName gets a reference to the given string and assigns it to the BundleName field.

 ### GetPayload